jessamynsmith/Alexa/README.md

 ## <a name="AlexaLambdaSamleKit">AlexaLambdaExamples.zip</a>
-While signed into the Developer Console, download https://developer.amazon.com/edw/res/download/AlexaLambdaExamples.zip
+While signed into the Developer Console, download https://developer.amazon.com/edw/res/download/AlexaLambdaExamples.zip Unzip it.
+There are several examples:

+* helloWorld
+* HistoryBuff : a skill that gives historical information that happened on a user provided day.
+* MinecraftHelper : a simple skill that responds to the user's recipe queries with formulas.
+* Savvy Consumer : a skill that looks up a category on Amazon and returns the best selling products.
+* ScoreKeeper : a skill that can keep score of a game.
+* SpaceGeek : a simple skill that responds to the user with a space fact.
+* TidePooler : a skill that looks up tide information for various cities.
+* WiseGuy : a skill that tells knock knock jokes, a multi-turn dialog using a JavaScript array in index.js.

+The AlexaSkill.js file contains prototype of requestHandlers:
+      * LaunchRequest
+      * IntentRequest
+      * SessionEndedRequest

+IntentHandlers:
+      * onSessionStarted
+      * onLaunch
+      * onIntent

 ## <a name="Intents"> Intents</a>
 Borrowing a term from Android, <strong>intents</strong> is what a cloud-based service can handle,